Welcome to Section Sign Records!

 Based out of Burlington Vermont, SSR is an ever-evolving, musically diverse independent DIY record label working to expand accessibility while enabling choice artists to control as much of the creative/production process as possible.

-Pleased to announce that next Tuesday (9/30) SSR will kick off an exciting series of dope remixes from Burlington's own Sasquatch BTV featuring entirely local artists.
-The first installment of the appropriately titled Queen City Bootlegs will include reinterpretations of both a Nyiko and Heloise & the Savoir Faire track!
+SSR has kicked off an exciting series of dope remixes from Burlington's own Sasquatch BTV featuring entirely local artists.
+The first installment of the appropriately titled Queen City Bootlegs includes reinterpretations of both a Nyiko and Heloise & the Savoir Faire track!

 Did I mention they're free?
 Get pumped.